 Smoked Paprika– This is one of the main ingredients in the rub.
 If you don’t have smoked paprika, regular or Hungarian paprika can be substituted.
 I especially like smoked paprika if I am cooking these indoors.

-Cayenne Pepper– This is one ingredient that can be adjusted to tastes.
+Cayenne Pepper– This is one ingredient that can be adjusted to taste.
 A little goes a long way with this spice, but more can be added if you prefer a hotter result.

 Granulated Garlic– I prefer this type of garlic in all my recipes, although garlic powder also works.
 When using garlic powder, add only half the amount as garlic powder is finer and stronger.
 Garlic salt is basically salt with a little garlic added to it and will make this recipe too salty, but if that is all you have you can use it and adjust the salt you add.